Code of Student Rights and Responsibilities

 Failure to comply with directives of University Officials or law enforcement officers acting in performance of their duties (including, without limitation, failure to comply with a no-contact directive) and/or failure to identify oneself to these persons when requested to do so.

-Unauthorized possession, duplication or use of keys to any University Premises or unauthorized entry to or use of University Premises that have restricted access.
+Unauthorized possession, duplication or use of keys or access cards/devices to any University Premises or unauthorized entry to or use of University Premises that have restricted access.

 Violation of University policies, rules or regulations including, but not limited to: "The Course Catalog", "The Guide to Residence Hall Living", and the University Policy Library.